 Network Participation FAQs

-What is in the Memorandum of Understanding (MOU), and when will institutions be able to review it?
+What is in the Letter of Commitment (LOC), and when will institutions be able to review it?

-The MOU contains detailed information about institutional commitment to participation in the IChange Network, as well as outlining reporting expectations to IChange.
-Once institutions are invited to join the network, the MOU will be shared.
-The signed execution of the MOU between an institution and the Association of Public and Land-grant Universities (the organization housing the IChange Network) serves as the official acceptance of membership in the Network.
+The LOC contains detailed information about institutional commitment to participation in the IChange Network, as well as outlining reporting expectations to IChange.
+Once institutions are invited to join the network, the LOC will be shared.
+The signed execution of the LOC between an institution and the Association of Public and Land-grant Universities (the organization housing the IChange Network) serves as the official acceptance of membership in the Network.
 IChange institutions will determine how IChange Team members engage with each other and the network.

 Do IChange Network institutions receive any funding for participation?

 Participating institutions receive a variety of support and resources in pursuit of creating a more diverse and inclusive faculty.
-While some funding opportunities exist through our “catalytic funding” of competitive grants to collaborative projects between IChange Network member institutions, the true value of the IChange Network is to work with IChange Coordinators and other IChange Teams in a community of practice and support to advance change.
+While some funding opportunities exist for supporting participation in IChange convening , the true value of the IChange Network is to work with IChange Coordinators and other IChange Teams in a community of practice and support to advance change.

 Aside from being an active participant, could you provide any examples of how members contribute to the IChange network?

-We envision the institutional participation in the IChange Network to be a collaborative, co-constructed process.
+Institutional participation in the IChange Network is a collaborative, co-constructed process.
 Each cohort will communicate and share learning with peers within their cohort, as well as across the broader network.
-Institutions will engage by participating in virtual meetings, in-person meetings, and an online collaboration space (Microsoft Teams).
-In addition, individuals from institutions may choose to engage in communities of learning and practice to tackle the largest challenges to creating a diverse and inclusive STEM faculty; the IAspire Leadership Academy for rising underrepresented group STEM leaders; or leading working groups on collaboratively defined cross-cohort Network projects.
+Institutions will engage by participating in virtual meetings, in-person meetings, and an online collaboration space.
+In addition, individuals from institutions may choose to engage in communities of learning and practice to tackle the largest challenges to creating a diverse and inclusive STEM faculty; or leading working groups on collaboratively defined cross-cohort Network projects.